microsoft/FluidFramework/README.md

   * [Docs](./docs)
   * [Tools](./tools)

+Dependencies between packages in various layers of the system are enforced via a build step called [layer-check](./tools/build-tools/src/layerCheck), you can view the full list of packages and layers in [PACKAGES.md](./docs/PACKAGES.md).

 ## Building

 In order to build the Fluid Framework, ensure that you have installed [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/).